-- Referring to energy savings in buildings, much of the European building stock will require significant refurbishment to ensure buildings will meet the future needs of society and not just the application of insulation of changing of heating systems.
+Referring to energy savings in buildings, much of the European building stock will require significant refurbishment to ensure buildings will meet the future needs of society and not just the application of insulation or changing of heating systems.
 Deep renovation of buildings can be achieved through the re-use of the building structure and the incorporation of thermal mass which allows maximise the use of renewable energy in building (see E3G study).
 This will reduce both the heating and more important cooling requirement, and hence GHG emissions in the future.
+It will enable buildings to be designed for multi-use making them more adaptable and to meet the increased demand for comfort required by society.
+In this regard, it is crucial to include the concept of structural energy storage in assessing energy performance of buildings.
+The role of buildings in active demand response needs to be recognized and enhanced in the policy measures, not only through a revision of RED II but also through a revision of the Energy Performance in buildings Directive which currently only looks at passive thermal inertia.
+There needs to be a growing recognition that buildings are moving from being highly-energy-demanding and unresponsive elements in a system to becoming highly-efficient micro energy-hubs consuming, producing, storing and supplying energy, making the overall system more flexible and efficient.

-It will enable buildings to be designed for multi-use making them more adaptable and to meet the increased demand for comfort required by society. - Reducing GHG emissions will require changes to policy through increasing the options of smart energy integration (refer to CEMBUREAU's feedback on Preparing a future EU strategy on energy sector integration). - In addition to hydrogen, the important role that Carbon Capture and Use (CCU) needs to planned for, which will provide a renewable source of carbon for chemical and refining industries for the future, replacing the current dependency of fossil-based feedstocks.
-Mineralisation and Carbon Capture and Storage (CCS) will also play major roles in reducing GHG emissions in industry (please CEMBUREAU's position paper on TEN-E revision). - To ensure GHG reductions are made in all sectors of society, Option 5 would be the best approach adopting targets for reductions in GHG emissions for buildings and transport, providing non regulatory measures to improve awareness, introducing policies to encourage the switch to low carbon or low energy products and for buildings to take a full life cycle approach to ensure energy usage within the working life of the building is taken into account together with the working life and the end of life treatment.
+In addition to hydrogen, Carbon Capture and Use (CCU) will play an important role and infrastructure needs to be coordinated at both an EU and MS level.
+This will provide a renewable source of carbon for chemical and refining industries for the future, replacing the current dependency of fossil-based feedstocks.
+Mineralisation and Carbon Capture and Storage (CCS) will also play major roles in reducing GHG emissions in industry (please CEMBUREAU's position paper on TEN-E revision).

+To ensure GHG reductions are made in all sectors of society, adopting targets for reductions in GHG emissions for buildings and transport, providing non regulatory measures to improve awareness, introducing policies to encourage the switch to low carbon or low energy products and for buildings to take a full life cycle approach to ensure energy usage within the working life of the building is taken into account together with the working life and the end-of-life treatment.